miguelfmc/miguelfmc/README.md

 ### Hi there, I'm Miguel 👋

 I'm a data scientist.
 I enjoy building machine learning solutions to solve all sorts of problems.
 I'm particularly interested in the connection between machine learning, decision science and optimization.
 Currently, I'm working as a Machine Learning Scientist at PayPal.
-Outside of work...

 - 🔭 I’m currently working on:
   - A scikit-learn compatible package for subset selection
   - Sharpening my data structures and algorithms skills
   - Revamping my personal portfolio
 - 🌱 I’m currently learning the basics of MLOps, Bayesian Statistics and uncertainty quantification for ML (especially conformal prediction!)
-- ⚡ Fun fact: in a past life
+- ⚡ Fun fact: in a past life, I played the drums in a band 🥁

 <!-- I also write about non-data related topics in my blog -->